Stegosauro76/StrategicTicTacToe/README.md

-# 🕹️ Tic Tac Toe - 3-Move Variant + AI
+# 🕹️ Tic Tac Drop

 Welcome to **Tic Tac Toe** with a special rule and new game modes!
 This version of the classic game features a **3-move active limit** and the option to challenge an **artificial intelligence** in two difficulty levels.